Automating Senior and Student Fare Validation Rules

 """

-Stateless eligibility evaluator with explicit audit trail generation.
+Stateless senior/student concession evaluator with an explicit audit trail.

 """